Site Navigation

 Jonathan D. Numada, PhD

-Assistant Professor of Biblical Studies, Junior Fellow, John William Wevers Institute for Septuagint Studies Research Interests 1 Maccabees.
-Jewish Social Identity in Ptolemaic Egypt.
-Nineteenth and early twentieth-century German theological scholarship.
-Jewish-Christian dialogue and the Gospel of John.
+Assistant Professor of Biblical Studies, Junior Fellow, John William Wevers Institute for Septuagint Studies Research Interests 1 Maccabees, Jewish Social Identity in Ptolemaic Egypt, Nineteenth and Early Twentieth-Century German Theological Scholarship, Jewish-Christian Dialogue and the Gospel of John.
 Publications Books … Continue reading

 Posted in Author Submission